Australia travel tips for 2023: 30 things to know

 There’s also quite a bit of free WiFi floating around, especially in the big cities.
 Plus your usual suspects, such as MacDonalds, Starbucks and the like.

 Be warned – Australian internet is slow.
 Frustratingly so.

 Plus, the more remote you go, the patchier it will be.
 If you’re road tripping somewhere, don’t be surprised if your 4G drops out for long stretches at the time.

-Be sure to download offline Google maps for any area that you’re exploring, so you can get around without the nets.
+Australia travel tips: Be sure to download offline Google maps for any area that you’re exploring, so you can get around without the internet.

 Traditionally, Australia doesn’t have a tipping culture.